DhruvaD1/ECE445Notebook/notebooks/dhruvad2/README.md

 Our TA meeting was focused on what the breadboard demo will be like and what is expected of us next week during the demo.
 We clarified what we were going to do for the breadboard demo and our TA was ok with that.

 I also did the Team Work Evaluation.
 The rest of the time we all worked on the design document.
 The design document was hard to complete because we had to make a lot of assumptions about our design without knowing if it would work or not.
-We decided to use what we had so far from the breadbaord demo and make assumptions that the setup for the heater, load cell, and fingerprint sensor (Or what we chose to change with) would work the way we intended.
+We split up the design doc the same way we split up the proposal.
+We each did parts of it, but we helped eachother when needed.
+We decided to use what we had so far from the breadbaord demo and make assumptions that the setup for the heater, load cell, and fingerprint sensor (Or what we choose to change with) would work the way we intended.

 I am going to look into the subsystems next week that I made the assumptions about.
 I want to get it working on a breadboard before I make the design on a PCB.
 ## Week 8 - 3/10 - 3/16